 For our fourth year, we're playing Chrono Cross!
 Join us as we venture away from the Final Fantasy universe and into the greater Square Enix catalogue for another journey of self discovery and, of course, saving the world.

 We're raising money for Worldbuilders, a geek-centered nonprofit supporting humanitarian efforts worldwide.

 Use your donation to vote what we name characters, and to enter into Square Enix and indie game giveaways all weekend long

 Two game developers vs one Square RPG in 48 hours.
-This is our videogame super bowl.
-We started Square Bowl in 2015 as an excuse to play through classic RPGs we loved as kids -- with fresh eyes now that games are our profession.
+The whole game, without stopping, we fight to the end.
+This is our video game Super Bowl.
+We started Square Bowl in 2015 to replay classic RPGs we loved as kids -- with fresh eyes now that games are our profession.
 What holds up?
 What doesn’t?
 What do we love, and can we capture that in our work?
-We’ve continued this tradition, with guests from the games industry stopping by.
-We’re happy this year to be supporting the AbleGamers Charity!
-Please donate as you watch us descend into sleepless delirium and sing!
+We’ve continued this tradition, with guests from across the games industry.

 An independent video game developer based out of the Netherlands!
 She is the organizer of Train Jam, a game designer, and a programmer.
 She has worked on a number of commercial releases, participates in numerous game jams, speaks internationally at events, and once spent an entire year creating a new game every week. website / twitter

-A game designer and writer based in Los Angeles, making Hyper Light Drifter and Kyoto Wild.
-He occasionally writes and speaks about games, culture, and design.
-He's a co-founder of game collective Glitch City, former narrative design researcher at the University of Southern California, and a Disney Interactive alum. website / twitter
+Teddy is a game designer and writer, best known for his work as a creative director at Square Enix Montréal, and on indie games Hyper Light Drifter and Fitz Packerton.
+He is a co-founder of LA game collective Glitch City, host of the Idle Thumbs’ Playscape podcast, former narrative design researcher at the University of Southern California, and a Disney Interactive alum. website / twitter